2025 SWA Sponsored Contests

-Here is the updated list of sponsored contests for our 50th anniversary.
+Here is the updated list of 9 sponsored contests for 2025.

-If you have questions, suggestions, or comments regarding our contests, feel free to contact Amy Wethington at swa50cne@gmail.com.
+If you have questions, suggestions, or comments regarding our contests or would like to sponsor a contest, feel free to contact Amy Wethington at swa50cne@gmail.com.

 Please note: Contests are only open to members.